-- (a) whether there are substantial grounds for believing that the defendant, if released on bail, would- - (i) fail to surrender to custody or appear at his trial; - (ii) commit an offence while on bail; or - (iii) interfere with witnesses or otherwise obstruct the course of justice, whether in relation to himself or any other person;

-- (b) whether the defendant should be kept in custody for his own protection or, where he is a child or young person, for his own welfare; - (c) whether he is in custody in pursuance of the sentence of a Court or any authority acting under the Defence Act; - (d) whether there is sufficient information for the purpose of taking the decisions required by this Part or otherwise by this Act; - (e) whether having been released on bail in or in connection with the proceedings for the offence, he is arrested pursuant to section 12; - (f) whether having been released on bail previously, he is charged subsequently either with an offence similar to that in respect of which he was so released or with an offence which is punishable by a term of imprisonment exceeding one year; - (g) the nature and seriousness of the offence and the nature and strength of the evidence against the defendant."; - [10.]
+- (a) whether there are substantial grounds for believing that the defendant, if released on bail, would- - (i) fail to surrender to custody or appear at his trial; - (ii) commit an offence while on bail; or - (iii) interfere with witnesses or otherwise obstruct the course of justice, whether in relation to himself or any other person; - (b) whether the defendant should be kept in custody for his own protection or, where he is a child or young person, for his own welfare; - (c) whether he is in custody in pursuance of the sentence of a Court or any authority acting under the Defence Act; - (d) whether there is sufficient information for the purpose of taking the decisions required by this Part or otherwise by this Act; - (e) whether having been released on bail in or in connection with the proceedings for the offence, he is arrested pursuant to section 12; - (f) whether having been released on bail previously, he is charged subsequently either with an offence similar to that in respect of which he was so released or with an offence which is punishable by a term of imprisonment exceeding one year; - (g) the nature and seriousness of the offence and the nature and strength of the evidence against the defendant."; - [10.]
 In an application for bail pursuant to section 4(2)(c), the court is therefore required to consider the relevant factors set out in Part A of the First Schedule, as well as the provisions of section 2B. - [11.]
-In considering those factors, I note that the Applicant is charged with serious offences involving the use of a firearm, which are all too prevalent in this community, and which could also have easily resulted in death.
-I am mindful that this is not a free-standing ground for the refusal of a bail application, yet it is an important factor that I must consider in determining whether the accused is likely to appear for trial. - [12.]
+In considering those factors, I note that the Applicant is charged with serious offences, involving the use of firearms, and resulting in death.
+With respect to the seriousness of the offence, I am mindful that this is not a free-standing ground for the refusal of a bail application, yet it is an important factor that I must consider in determining whether the accused is likely to appear for trial. - [12.]
 In the Court of Appeal decision of Jonathan Armbrister v The Attorney General SCCrApp.
 No 45 of 2011, it was stated that: